Request parameters.

 Stop listening to the User Data Stream in the current WebSocket connection.

-Note that session.logout will only close the subscription created with userdataStream.subscribe but not subscriptions opened with userDataStream.subscribe.signature.
+Note that session.logout will only close the subscription created with userDataStream.subscribe but not subscriptions opened with userDataStream.subscribe.signature.

-Weight: 2
+Weight(IP): 2

 Request parameters.